 Once you have generated your payslip you may want to send it to your employee via email rather than print it out and give it to them.

-You may have noticed that our payslip tool has only has a ‘Print payslip’ option however it is possible to use this to create a new PDF file on your computer which you can then email, instead of printing it to a physical document.
+You may have noticed that our payslip tool only has a ‘Print payslip’ option however it is possible to use this to create a new PDF file on your computer which you can then email, instead of printing it to a physical document.

-- Once you have clicked ‘Print payslip’ look for the option that says something like ‘print to pdf’ or ‘adobe pdf’ in the drop down printer list and then click “Print” to convert the file to PDF.
+- Once you have clicked ‘Print payslip’ look for the option that says something like ‘print to pdf’ or ‘adobe pdf’ in the drop down printer list and then click 'Print' to convert the file to PDF.

 - You should then be asked where you’d like to save the PDF document.
-Simply choose the location on your computer where you’d like to store it, give it a name, and click “Save” to create your PDF.
+Simply choose the location on your computer where you’d like to store it, give it a name, and click 'Save' to create your PDF.

-Other Windows computers may not have a built in PDF printer.
+Other Windows systems may not have a built in PDF printer.
 Instead however, you should be able to print to the Microsoft XPS Document Writer printer to create an XPS file from the document (Microsoft’s version of PDF).

-- You can install a free PDF printer to add to your list of printers.
+A. You can install a free PDF printer to add to your list of printers.
 You can choose from a variety of free PDF printers available online – although be very careful about downloading any random add-ons during installation (check any boxes you are asked to tick/untick carefully).
 Then you can follow steps 1 and 2 above.

-- If you are unable to install a PDF printer on your computer, you can create an XPS file from the document.
+B. If you are unable to install a PDF printer on your computer, you can create an XPS file from the document.
 Free web-based converters that you do not need to download/install, are then available if you want to create a PDF using your XPS file.
 Again, an online search should provide you with plenty of options but again, watch out for downloading and installing and unwanted add-ons during the conversion process.
 Then you can follow step 2 above.